ThomasMertes/seed7/src/read_me.txt

 HOW TO VERIFY THAT THE INTERPRETER WORKS CORRECT?

-    A comprehensive test of the 'hi' interpreter can be done in the 'prg' directory with the command:
+    A comprehensive test of the 's7' interpreter can be done in the 'prg' directory with the command:

-    ./hi chk_all
+    ./s7 chk_all

   Under Windows using ./ might not work.
 Just omit the ./ and
   type:

-    hi chk_all
+    s7 chk_all

   The 'chk_all' program uses several check programs to do its work.
 First a check program is interpreted and the output